magneticio/vamp-router/README.md

         "rate": 10000,
         "expiryTime": "10s"
       },
-      "groups": [                                           # one or multiple groups {
+      "services": [                                           # one or multiple services {
-          "name": "group_a",                                # a unique name within this set of groups "weight": 30,                                     # weight of the group "servers": [
+          "name": "service_a",                                # a unique name within this set of services "weight": 30,                                     # weight of the service "servers": [
             {
               "name": "paas.55f73f0d-6087-4964-a70e",       # some name for your server.
 Should be unique